Novi's Committees module allows you to create committees, manage committee members and their terms, set eligibility requirements, and much more!

 Add a Committee

-When you're ready to create a committee, jump to the Committees tab and click "Add Committee" in the upper right-hand corner.
+When you're ready to create a committee, jump to the Segments > Committees tab and click "Add Committee" in the upper right-hand corner.

-• Committee Name (required): Enter the name of your committee.
+Committee Name (required): Enter the name of the committee.

-• Internal Description (optional): Any notes you add here will only be visible to internal association admins.
+Internal Description (optional): Any notes added here will only be visible to internal association admins.
 You may want to add a summary of this committee, your expectations for committee members, or any other important details.

-After you've entered this information, hit "Save & Close" (or you can opt to add another by choosing "Save & Add New.")
+After entering this information, hit "Save & Close" (or, opt to add another by choosing "Save & Add New.")

-Now, you should see your new committee and core details in your main committee list.
+Now, you should see your new committee and core details in the main committee list.

 Already have an existing committee with settings you'd like to re-use?